2009 Burlington, Vermont mayoral election: Effect on IRV in Burlington

 The repeal reverted the system back to a 40% rule that requires a top-two runoff if no candidate exceeds 40% of the vote.
 Had the 2009 election occurred under these rules, Kiss and Wright would have advanced to the runoff.
 If the same voters had participated in the runoff as in the first election and not changed their preferences, Kiss would have won the runoff.

 The following decade saw continuing controversy about voting methods in Burlington.
 In 2011, for example, an initiative effort to increase the winning threshold from the 40% plurality to a 50% majority failed by 58.5% to 41.5%, while in 2019, instant-runoff voting was once again proposed for Burlington by Councilor Jack Hanson but went unapproved by the Charter Change Committee for the March 2020 ballot.
-One year later, in July 2020, the city council voted 6–5 in support of a measure to reinstate IRV, but that was vetoed by Mayor Miro Weinberger the following month.
-In a city election, Burlington voters voted in favor by IRV by 64% to 36% (8914 to 4918) on March 2, 2021.

-The charter change requires approval and enactment by the Vermont legislature, which did not act on it 2021.
+One year later, in July 2020, the city council voted 6–5 in support of a measure to reinstate IRV, but it was vetoed by Mayor Miro Weinberger the following month.
+The council then amended the measure to apply only to the council itself, which the Mayor accepted, and on March 2, 2021, Burlington voters voted in favor of IRV for its city council by 64% to 36% (8,914 to 4,918).
+The charter change required approval by the Vermont legislature, which enacted it in May of 2022, and which the governor allowed to become law without his signature.
+The council in September 2022, the voters in March 2023, and the legislature in May 2023 approved the expansion of use of IRV for mayor, school commissioners, and ward election officers, with first use in March 2024.